-I would like people to buy my paintings for the pleasure of living with them, not just for their investment value.
+I would like my paintings to radiate light, to look as if they and everything in them are made of light and energy engaged in an endless dance; to glow and flow with joy and peace.
+I would like all those who buy my paintings to do so for the pleasure of living with them, not just for their investment value.
 I hope that anyone who buys one of my paintings today will still treasure it in 20, 30 or 50 years’ time.
-When people try to describe my work, it would please me if they use words like “magical”,” mystical” and “spiritual”.
 I’d like to be remembered with gratitude when I’m gone.

 - 1972/3 Lived on island of Formentera in Mediterranean, made a living doing quick portraits and street scenes for tourists